MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 So far, we've only considered an operation that takes no inputs.
 Suppose we wanted to perform a similar operation, but on multiple qubits---the number of which is provided as an argument.
-Such an operation could be written as:
+Such an operation can be written as:

 ```qsharp
 namespace MultiSuperposition {